New technology empowers end-users with a new way to visualize and plan their current or future workspace

 “This collaboration with Saltmine puts our clients in the driver’s seat, allowing them to make faster, better-informed decisions about their workspace,” Kirkwood Ruiz said.
-“That’s a key part of our technology strategy: putting more power and knowledge into our clients’ hands.
+“That’s a key part of our technology strategy: putting more power and knowledge into our clients’ hands by developing partnerships with a network of organizations that give us access to the latest insights and innovations.
 Now, with Saltmine, we’re combining our firm’s deep expertise and experience in commercial real estate with a progressive tech company, new tools and cutting-edge technology.”

 Using property data and core and shell plans, the Saltmine platform integrates clients’ workplace strategy, programming and design – all in one place.
 Cushman & Wakefield advisors can now quickly digitize fully fitted properties in a matter of days, creating powerful interactive renderings that allow clients to experience the potential of their workspace.

 “With our cloud-based platform, Cushman & Wakefield is able to offer clients a transformative way to evaluate and choose real estate,” said Saltmine founder and CEO Shagufta Anurag.
 “The ability to see in real time what a workspace could look like allows clients to proactively shape their workplace strategy like never before.”